-The maximum for the Pell Grant for the 2013-2014, is $5,645.
+The maximum for the Pell Grant for 2014-15 is $5,730.
 The federal Pell grant, unlike a loan, does not have to be re-paid.
 Pell Grants are awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
 The amount you receive will depend not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.
 To determine if you are eligible to receive Pell, students must complete the FAFSA* each year.
 The number of students receiving Pell grant at our institution is 904.

 Supplemental Educational Opportunity Grant (SEOG)